chicio/chicio.github.io/src/posts/2023-06-30-swiftui-text-concatenation.md

 ![The layout of the hotel widget](../images/posts/swiftui-hotel-layout.png)

 From iOS 15 the `Text` supports the new `AttributedString` from the `Foundation` framework as a parameter.
 But... given that the ne AttributedString are not always [easy to use](https://stackoverflow.com/questions/75513158/how-do-you-add-an-image-attachment-to-an-attributedstring) and we wanted a more "SwiftUI native" way to create our custom text, we wondered if there was another way to do our implementation.
 Luckily we discovered that in SwiftUI the `+` is overloaded and does some incredible magic :crystal_ball:.
-It basically concates each `Text` content while keeping each own specific formatting :scream:.
+It basically concatenates each `Text` content while keeping each own specific formatting :scream:.
 It's like having Attributed Strings directly implemented in SwiftUI :rocket:.
 After this discovery, we were ready to implement our own custom layout above.
 So let's no longer wait and jump into the implementation right now!!! :rocket: